 Argue by contradiction.
 Assume that~\eqref{eq:lower bound b} does not hold, i.e. that there exists a $\delta>0$ such that $|\sum_{j=1}^r \Pi(x,q,a_j) -\frac{r}{\phi(q)}\Pi(x)| \ll x^{\Theta-\delta}$.
 Consider the Dirichlet integral (akin to Dirichlet series, see Chapter 5 of~\cite{I}),

 One can prove this identity, when $\Re{s}>1$, by observing that the numerator of the integrand is a step function with steps at prime powers, and then integrating termwise the contribution from each prime power.
-The assumption that $\Re{s}>1$ is used to rearrange integration and summation and also to identify the resulting Dirichlet series with the rhs above.
+The assumption that $\Re{s}>1$ is used to rearrange integration and summation and also to identify the resulting Dirichlet series with the right hand side above.